← Back toHTML DOM

 const isMobile = /Android|BlackBerry|iPad|iPod|iPhone|webOS/i.test(navigator.userAgent);

-I don't recommend this approach because the server can send a fake user agent.
+I don't recommend this approach because the client can send a fake user agent.

 2. Use feature detection